mrwweb/mrw-accordion/readme.txt

 = 0.5.0 =
 * Thanks for the Consortium for Service Innovation for a small sponsorhip and user testing!
-* Fixes: Wrap long headings, show icon in open state in editor, strip fallback heading's with inline formatting from accordion content.
+* Fixes: Wrap long headings, show icon in open state in editor, strip fallback heading's with inline formatting from accordion content, fix accordions with removed custom IDs.

 = 0.4.0 =
 * Refactor icons to use real SVGs and use a chevron icon by default